idfive/Developer-Documentation/docs/back-end/drupal/drupal-sitebuilding.md

 ##### Image Optimize

-Use Image API Optimize (re.Smush.it, TinyPNG or other services) to optimize images as they are uploaded and used in image styles.
+Use [ImageAPI Optimize](https://www.drupal.org/project/imageapi_optimize) ([re.Smush.it](https://www.drupal.org/project/imageapi_optimize_resmushit), [TinyPNG](https://www.drupal.org/project/imageapi_optimize_tinypng) or other services) to optimize images as they are uploaded and used in image styles.
 It is important that these be set up/enabled early so that all images uploaded can benefit from optimization throughout the build proccess.

 ##### Responsive Images